 - You must have a minimum annual income of $20,000 (from employment, retirement or some other source).

 - You must have a verifiable personal bank account in your name.

 - You must live in one of the states where LendingPoint does business.
-As of June 2018, we are in 34 states and the District of Columbia, and growing.

 What additional information is needed after I choose a loan offer?

 A: Once you choose an offer, the loan approval process requires additional information such as (but not limited to):

 - Bank statements and a voided check

 A: Our personal loans range from $2,000 to $25,000.
 The loan amount you may be approved for depends upon your individual credit picture and information provided during the application process.

 A: Not currently.
 We offer personal loans based on your individual credit picture, taking into account only your individual information and income (not joint or household).